Merutilm/RFF-2.0/README.md

 1. The iterations of the pixel pointed to by the mouse cursor
 2. The zoom of current location.
 3. The estimated period of this location.
-(The number in parentheses is the length of the Reference and MPA array.)
+(The number in parentheses is the length of the Reference and `MPA` array.)
 4. The elapsed time since the calculation started
-5. The Process.
+5. The Process

 - Video renderer is built-in!
+1. Use `Dynamic Map` or `Static Map` to generate video `keyframes`. \
+This option is in `Data Settings` in `Video` menu.
+2. `Dynamic Map` stores whole iteration data each pixel.
+It requires large capacity. \
+the extension is `.rfm`.
+3. `Static Map` stores as `image` and `info` files.
+It requires less capacity but also the most `shaders` are disabled. \
+the extension of `info` file is `.rfsm`.
+4. Export your own Video using existing `keyframes`.

+- Find the nearest Minibrot with `Locate Minibrot` in `Explore` menu.

+- You can modify the shader code provided in the `shaders` directory as you wish!

+- More features will be added soon.

 ## Limits